Working with the independent and voluntary sector in adult social care

 - personal assistants, family or informal carers working with and supporting people in Brighton & Hove

-- directly employed city council staff, please refer to opportunities on the intranet (the Wave)
+- directly employed city council staff, (please refer to opportunities on the Wave)

 Workforce development resources for adult social care providers